Robert Kolodny (filmmaker): Career

 In 2010, Kolodny formed the production company House of Nod.
 Through this company he began to create commercial work as well as music videos with Brooklyn based artists such as Japanese Breakfast, Frankie Cosmos, LVL UP and Gabby's World.

 In 2013 Robert Kolodny won an Emmy for directing a season of the culinary TV program Frankie Cooks.
 The same year he directed the short film Fly on Out which won the grand prize at the AbelCine Vision Research Miro High-Speed Inspiration Challenge.

 Around this time Kolodny began working as a documentary cinematographer, initially on Lenny Cooke by the Safdie brothers and then with Robert Greene on Kate Plays Christine and Bisbee '17.
 He worked his way up to being the director of photography for Greene's Netflix film Procession, Alex Ross Perry's Pavements and one of the cinematographers of the Peabody Award-winning and Academy Award nominated All the Beauty and the Bloodshed by Laura Poitras.
+In 2026, he produced and photographed the film Too Much Sugar which premiered at the 83rd Venice International Film Festival.
 For several years Kolodny was working on a nonfiction film about Bulgarian Olympian Serafim Todorov.

 In 2018, he created the film elements for Disappeared Quipu which appeared at the Brooklyn Museum, the Museum of Fine Arts Boston and MALBA.
 The massive site-specific art art piece included a looping four channel video projection composed of intricately drifting ancient Andean textiles.
 During the COVID-19 pandemic Kolodny collaborated playwright Taylor Mac on several of musical specials that streamed online and then later were performed live.
 In 2022 he was named one of Doc NYC's 40 under 40.

 Key collaborators in Kolodny's work include his cinematographer brother Adam Kolodny, producer Bennett Elliott, Robert Greene, Alex Ross Perry and Sean Price Williams.
 Robert Kolodny is a professor of film at his alma mater, the School of Visual Arts, where he teaches directing and screenwriting.